 Tokushima is a gorgeous prefecture that’s home to the Onaruto Bridge and the Iya Valley.
 Since the prefecture is located in Shikoku, an island that is sparsely populated because of its high terrain, powerful rivers, and dense forests, it’s home to some great views as a result of the lack of development.

 Mt.
 Hashikura in the calm and less-populated Miyoshi City is a mountain deemed sacred by many locals because of the presence of Hashikuraji Temple.
-To reach the top of the mountain, a 948-meter-long funitel line has been created, through which a cabin could carry as many as 32 people at once.
+To reach the top of the mountain, a 948-meter-long funitel line has been built, upon which a cabin could carry as many as 32 people at once.

 The unique thing about this funitel is that it is the only ‘aerial tramway’ operated in Japan.
 There are only a few aerial tramways in the world; they are operated to carry as many cabins as possible and have a continuous loop motion, as opposed to a normal lift which keeps running to and fro at the same time.

 Started as a normal gondola lift, the Hakone Ropeway is now a funitel operating in the beautiful Hakone area visited by many people for its hot springs and volcanic activity.
 If you are based in Tokyo and planning to visit Odawara or Lake Ashi, you must ride this funitel as it offers a plenitude of views.
 It runs between Sounzan and Togendai, making a stop at Owakudani at a height of 1,044 meters.